 Sheryl Sandberg Scores A Grief Book Deal

-Thirty days after her husband’s death, Sherly Sandberg wrote a pretty great facebook post on grief.
-Like many others who read it, we awed at the raw honesty of her words and her amazing perspective only 30 days out from her loss while knowing that, sadly, things were only going to get harder for her before they got easier.
+Thirty days after her husband’s death, Sherly Sandberg wrote a pretty great Facebook post on grief.
+Like many others who read it, we awed at the raw honesty of her words and her amazing perspective only 30 days out from her loss… We also knew that, sadly, things were only going to get harder for her before they got easier.
 If you missed that post back in June of 2015, you should go check it out now.
 As a reminder, this was the post where she famously said:

 “I can’t even express the gratitude I feel to my family and friends who have done so much and reassured me that they will continue to be there.
 In the brutal moments when I am overtaken by the void, when the months and years stretch out in front of me endless and empty, only their faces pull me out of the isolation and fear.
 My appreciation for them knows no bounds.

 I was talking to one of these friends about a father-child activity that Dave is not here to do.
 We came up with a plan to fill in for Dave.
 I cried to him, “But I want Dave.
 I want option A.” He put his arm around me and said, “Option A is not available.
 So let’s just kick the shit out of option B.”